angular/angular/aio/aio-builds-setup/docs/vm-setup--start-docker-container.md

   --detach \

   # Use the local DNS server.
-  # (This is necessary for mapping internal URLs, e.g. for the Node.js upload-server.)
+  # (This is necessary for mapping internal URLs, e.g. for the Node.js preview-server.)
   --dns 127.0.0.1 \

   # USe `<instance-name>` as an alias for the container.